andrewlayer/langtrain/README.md

 # Startup
-- **Make sure you install pip dependancies from requirments.txt first**
+- **Make sure you install pip dependancies from requirments.txt first:** `pip install -r requirements.txt`
 - Also if using conda, have that enviorment activated

 Frontend: